Tortipouss/VB-gestion-de-bd-jeux-videos/README.md

-# VB-gestion-de-bd-jeux-videos
+# Gesture of a video games database
-Visual Basic application for interacting with a DB.
+This Visual Basic appication was made to interact with any DB.
+It can do CRUD and has log.